bhrcoder/master/README.md

 ## Getting Started

-To use this plugin, add `dynamic_custom_theme` as a  as a dependency in your pubspec.yaml file.
+To use this plugin, add `dynamic_custom_theme` as a dependency in your pubspec.yaml file.
 You can add multiple custom theme by adding in DynamicTheme class.

 ### First